 Now these rules are designed for email marketing, not for social media posts, but the rules are the current standard for media marketing in the U.S. (the EU is different.)
 All businesses must comply or face consequences such as a fine levied by the Federal Trade Commission (FTC.)

 When you agree to connect with someone online, unless you’re in a business environment (think LinkedIn or a business focused social group), you’re entering into a social contract.
 The word “friend” means something to both parties.
-Even though you haven’t though about this previously, you have expectations of some basic behaviors.
+Even though you haven’t thought about this previously, you have expectations of some basic behaviors.

 Imagine that a friend has invited you over for dinner.
 What kind of activities do you suppose will take place?
 Perhaps you’ll offer to bring something, you arrive, spend time together, eat, do dishes, maybe play a card game, have dessert, and say goodbye.
 This is fairly common, yes?